Jambo15/Asus-RT-AX86U/README.md

 3. Open the file C:\Users\MyWindowsUsername\.ssh\id_rsa.pub and copy the content
 4. Go to the the UI of the router http://192.168.1.1/Advanced_System_Content.asp and paste the key on a new line in the field Authorized Key.
 Note: you may have different keys.
 One key per line.
+5. Add your private key to the ssh-agent by running the command: ```ssh-add C:\Users\MyWindowsUsername\.ssh\id_rsa```
+Optional: You can use the ssh-agent service to store your private SSH key in memory on Windows 11. ssh-agent is a program that runs in the background and acts as a holding area for your decrypted private keys, so you don’t have to enter your passphrase every time you use the key.